getodk/briefcase/docs/how-to-release.md

 6. Verify that logging, error monitoring, and user tracking have production configurations

-   You typically have to do this once if you keep a separate release workspace.
+   You only have to do this once if you keep a separate release workspace.

    **Logging configuration**